Introduction

 ## list()

-In the above chunk of code a
+In the above chunk of code a is created but nothing has

 been output to the console nor to the graphic devices.
 In case one

-decides to print or plot teal_report
+decides to print or plot, teal_report automatically

-outputs, which can be retrieved using
+captures outputs, which can be retrieved with

 report <- within(report, {